Balancing Independence And Partnership

 Is online couples therapy right for you?

-You can find licensed therapists (commonly licensed marriage and family counselors) through online couples therapy platforms like Regain.
+You can find licensed therapists (like licensed marriage and family counselors) through online couples therapy platforms like Regain.
 Many find online therapy more flexible and convenient than face-to-face sessions, particularly if conflicting schedules make in-person appointments unrealistic.

 Online couples therapy has been found to be equally effective, and may offer some distinct advantages over traditional couples therapy.
 Regain, for example, offers interactive couples therapy homework and weekly webinars, as well as additional one-on-one appointments that you can attend separately.
 What’s more, online therapy tends to be more affordable, at about $65-90 per week.